Key Takeaways

 For the full attribution methodology, see Mastering Web3 Marketing Attribution: A Complete Guide.

-The Metrics That Do Not Show Up On-Chain
+The Metrics That Do Not Show Up On-Chain: Wallet Quality

 Analyse the on-chain history of wallets acquired through the integration: wallet age, diversity of protocol interactions, and capital profile.
 Partner-sourced wallets from a sophisticated protocol tend to be more experienced DeFi participants, and higher-quality wallets show better retention and advocacy.
 Tools that enrich addresses with cross-protocol behaviour data (Formo Wallet Profiles, Nansen labels, Arkham entity tags) surface this without custom queries.